remondis-it/remap/README.md

 # Migration guide

+## Sidenote for 4.4.0
+ReMap now finds attributes from implemented interfaces when mapping entities.
+In previous versions (Java 17 and below), these attributes were not detected.
+With this change, attributes from implemented interfaces are now correctly identified.

+Potential impact: If an entity implements an interface with an attribute that is not used in the mapping, it  need to be explicitly omitted now.

 ## Sidenote for 4.3.0
 ReMap was extended to support fluent-style setter methods.
 Older versions of ReMap only support Java Bean compliant setter methods with return type `void`.
 Now fluent style setter methods are supported in a way, that a setter method might have a return type.